 Former foster youth are eligible for free health care under the Affordable Care Act (ACA.)
-Children Now has developed a Fact Sheet and Flyer for Youth on the expansion of Medi-Cal up to age 26 for former foster youth.
+Children Now has developed a website dedicated to the expansion of Medi-Cal up to age 26 for former foster youth - learn more at www.coveredtil26.childrennow.org.
 Read more »

 The Foster Youth Alliance believes all youth deserve to look forward to a bright, productive future.

 Every day, we strengthen the system of services for foster and probation youth in Alameda County, California, because when young people are empowered and supported in fulfilling their potential, they thrive.